void-linux/void-packages/CONTRIBUTING.md

 #### Committing your changes

-Once you have built your template files there are certian rules on how the commit should be named.
+Once you have built your template files there are certain rules on how the commit should be named.

 * Use the following for newly added packages: ```New package: <pkgname>-<version>``` [Example](https://github.com/voidlinux/void-packages/commit/176d9655429188aac10cd229827f99b72982ab10)